kegashe/contentful-asset-auditor/README.md

-# contentful-cleanup
+# contentful-asset-auditor

-`contentful-cleanup` is a CLI tool to facilitate the management of media Assets in Contentful.
+`contentful-asset-auditor` is a CLI tool to facilitate the management of media Assets in Contentful.

 ## Installation